The following sections are a guide on the different sections of the main Network Analytics dashboard.

 - Destination IP

 - Destination IP range

 - Mitigation system

 Mitigation system distribution

 The Mitigation System Distribution card displays the amount of traffic (in terms of packets or bits) that was mitigated by each mitigation system.

-The Network Analytics Activity log shows up to 100 log events — including both allowed and dropped packets — in the currently selected time range, paginated with 10 results per page per time range view (the does not have this limitation).
+The Network Analytics Activity log shows up to 100 log events — including both allowed and dropped packets — in the currently selected time range, paginated with 10 results per page per time range view (the GraphQL Analytics API does not have this limitation).

 To display event details, click the expansion widget associated with the events.

 The Source country / Source data center, Source, and Destination panels display the top items in each view.

 To display the top data centers, select Data center from the drop-down list in the Source country view.
 The Source data center view replaces the Source country view.